Chemicals For Your Pool Water

 Freshwater from a municipality is already carefully balanced and potable (drinkable).
 There is no need to disrupt this balance by adding chemicals other than chlorine and CLEAN & CLEAR as a (pre) stabilized mineral treatment.
 These additives merely continue the sanitation and balance levels already existing.

-How long after filing a pool Can you swim?
+How long after filling a pool Can you swim?

 Immediately.
 But it will be COLD.
 Freshwater from a municipality is already carefully balanced and potable (drinkable).